 Today, R.J. and Doris are deceased.
 Craig is retired, and Steve manages the daily operations of the business.
-Linda and Cheryl live in other states with their families, but remain actively involved as owners and board members … and as friends to many employees.
+Linda and Cheryl live in other states with their families, but remain actively involved as owners, board members, and friends to many employees.

 Why "Pilot Rock"?

-A common question is, “How did R.J.
-Thomas come up with the brand name “Pilot Rock” for his grills and tables?”
-Geography had much to do with it.
-Across the highway from where Thomas built his first factory is a huge glacial rock the size of several houses.
-Whether traveling by river or over land, the early native Indians and then the pioneers used the rock as a landmark to navigate by, so it became known as “Pilot Rock”.
-Today it is still a local landmark and the object to view from a rest area along U.S. Highway 59.
+A common question we get: "How did R.J.
+Thomas come up with the brand name 'Pilot Rock' for his grills and tables?"
+Geography played a big role.
+Across the highway from where Thomas built his first factory sits a huge glacial boulder.
+It is approximately 20 ft. high x 40 ft. wide x 61 ft. long.
+Whether traveling by river or over land, the early native Indians, followed by the pioneers, used the rock as a landmark to navigate by.
+It became known as “Pilot Rock”.
+Today, it is still a local landmark and the object to view from a rest area along U.S. Highway 59.

 Growth, Upgrades, & Technology